audiophonics/RaspDacMinilcd/README.md

   *  We then provide an [installation script](fbcp-ili9341/installation) for the distribution which :
      * extracts the tar archive in the right path
      * installs all required dependencies (especially in moOde Audio which can now run either 32-bit or 64-bit architectures)
-     * edit either /boot/config.txt or /boot/userconfig.txt to set hdmi_group / hdmi_mode / hdmi_cvt
+     * edits either /boot/config.txt or /boot/userconfig.txt to set hdmi_group / hdmi_mode / hdmi_cvt
      * configures the system to start the display when the RaspDacMiniLCD boots
    * Along the binaries, we provide a short [*sh* script](fbcp-ili9341/rdmlcdfb) exposed as a shell command ```rdmlcdfb``` in charge of running the whole set of commands needed to have the display framebuffer running properly and hiding the console at boot.
 <br><br>